Ellen Hutchins: Legacy

 Her specimens, artwork and documents are in the most significant museum collections in the UK, Ireland and the USA.
 She bequeathed her collection of plant specimens to Dawson Turner and many are now in the Natural History Museum, London.
 Her drawings were given by her sister in law, Matilda, to Dawson Turner, and over two hundred of her drawings of seaweeds are now in the archives of the Royal Botanic Gardens, Kew, with some in store at Sheffield City Museum.
 Specimens and drawings that had been sent to leading botanists, and featured in their publications, went into their collections.
 These include collections at Trinity College, Dublin; the Linnean Society, London (Smith collection); and the New York Botanical Garden (William and Lynda Steere Herbarium).
 Her letters to Dawson Turner are in Trinity College, Cambridge; and Dawson Turner's letters to her are in Kew Botanical Gardens' library and archives.
 Kew also has letters from Mackay to Hutchins, and Trinity College Dublin has her letters to him.

 An Ellen Hutchins Festival was held in and around Bantry in 2015 and this has now become an annual event.

 An exhibition of her life and work was held in the School of Natural Sciences, Trinity College Dublin February – April 2017.

+An exhibition about Hutchin's life and work was held in the Boole Library of University College Cork in 2018.

-Ellen Hutchins (1785-1815) Botanist of Bantry Bay, published in July 2019, written by Madeline Hutchins and designed by Jenny Dempsey is a short volume about Hutchins' life including her illustrations and photos of the area she lived and studied.
+Ellen Hutchins (1785-1815) Botanist of Bantry Bay (2019) was written by Madeline Hutchins and designed by Jenny Dempsey about Hutchins' life including some of her illustrations and modern photographs of the area where she lived and studied.

 An exhibition of her letters, drawings and botanical publications was held at Kew Gardens September to November 2019.

 In 2020 the book A Quiet Tide by Marianne Lee was published.
 It was a fictional account of Hutchins' life.

 In September 2022 the Environmental Research Institute at University College Cork renamed their building in honour of Ellen Hutchins.
 At the same time, the Ellen Hutchins Reading Room was unveiled, which contains archival material, pressed seaweed specimens, and books, letters and a drawing by Hutchins.